remotefs-rs/remotefs-rs/README.md

 | setstat        | No     | No  | Yes | Yes  | No  | No     |
 | stat           | Yes    | Yes | Yes | Yes  | Yes | Yes    |
 | symlink        | No     | No  | Yes | Yes  | Yes | No     |

 ---

+## Why there isn't an async trait

+The reason is that async traits are still meh.
+Even if I implemented the async trait which would require a huge effort to update all the client libraries, that woulnd't be enough to guarantee the same functionalities as the sync client.

+First of all the async trait requires many more bounds such as `Send` to all the IO types, which may not be supported in the clients, and even worse currently the async trait won't let you to create a trait object from RemoteFs, which is basically the whole point of the library.

+Anyway, exception made for FTP, all the libraries actually use async underneath if supported, so in most cases the clients are already async.

+If you know how to make the async trait work with all the client libraries, feel free to create PRs for it.

+---